Learn how to build a chicken coop for your backyard. Here’s a beginner’s guide to building a DIY chicken coop!

 - When Chickens Stop Laying Eggs

-Did you build your own chicken coop?
-Let us know in the comments!
+Have you built your own chicken coop?
+Let us know about it in the comments below!